In Depth Baby Product Reviews Led by a Pediatrician

 How to Pick the Best Movement Monitor

-Finding the right monitor for your needs might include a movement monitor that helps track movement that indicates regular breathing.
-This should not be confused with movement monitors for security that tracks the gross motor movements of objects entering the frame.
+Finding the right monitor for your needs might include a movement monitor that helps track movement and indicates regular breathing.
+This should not be confused with motion monitors for security that track the gross motor movements of objects entering the frame.
 While you might not need this kind of monitor, if you think you do, you have a few things to consider.

 Wearable?